-Gurugram August 2021 | Preface
+Gurugram October 2021 | Preface

-Om and prem
+Om and Prem,

-Swami Kailasananda for the Acharyas of the Sivananda Yoga Vedanta Centres.
+Swami Kailasananda for the Acharyas of the Sivananda Yoga Vedanta Centres

 Donations: With many of the International Sivananda Yoga Centres and Ashrams teaching online, finances are a concern, so if this is at all possible for you, your financial support would be very gratefully received by contacting any Ashram or Centre.